North Great George's Street: 19th century

+20th century

-Having largely fallen into disrepair in the early 20th century, a group of conservationists from the Irish Georgian Society including politician David Norris were involved in restoring many of the buildings on the street.
+Having largely fallen into disrepair in the early to mid 20th century, a group of conservationists from the Irish Georgian Society including politician David Norris were involved in restoring many of the buildings on the street.

 One group of houses towards the South end of the street owned by Dublin Corporation, which was leased to the Legion of Mary, became so derelict that they were demolished in 1984 despite objections and appeals for their preservation.
 They were later replaced with facsimile Georgian house frontage.

+On the southeastern side of the street, seven Georgian houses were demolished from numbers 28-34 between 1984 and 1989.
+These were also later replaced with facsimile Georgian house frontage.

+In 2000, a campaign to enclose one end of the street was launched which included installing gates which were donated to the Irish Georgian Society by Pino Harris and had originally come from Santry Court.